Golden share: History

+People's Republic of China

+In 2013, the People's Republic of China introduced golden shares termed "special management shares".
+Since then, golden shares have been utilized by Chinese Communist Party (CCP) general secretary Xi Jinping's administration to expand control over private companies, particularly technology companies.
+Golden shares have featured prominently in the governance of digital platforms, which accepted this arrangement in exchange for journalism licenses required for their daily operations.
+During the 2020–2021 Xi Jinping administration reform spree, the government used strategic share acquisitions to increase its golden share holdings.In 2021, The Economist and Reuters described the Chinese government's stake in ByteDance as a golden share investment.

 Legal challenges

 The British government's golden share in BAA, the UK airports authority, was ruled illegal by European courts in 2003, when it was deemed contradictory to the principle of free circulation of capital within the European Union.
 The European Court of Justice also held that Portugal's holding of golden shares in Energias de Portugal is contrary to European Union law since it presented an unjustified restriction on free movement of capital.

-Other golden shares ruled illegal include the Spanish government's golden shares in Telefonica, Repsol YPF, Endesa, Argentaria and Tabacalera.
+Other golden shares ruled illegal include the Spanish government's golden shares in Telefónica, Repsol YPF, Endesa, Argentaria and Tabacalera.

 The golden share structure of Volkswagen AG and the travails of the German Land (federal state) of Niedersachsen (Lower Saxony) are discussed by Johannes Adolff as well by as Peer Zumbansen and Daniel Saam.